-Advantage 2.
-You May Not Need Any Cash to Exercise Your Shares
+2. You May Not Need Cash to Exercise Your Employee Stock Options

 When you exercise your stock options, you have to purchase the stock at the exercise price of the option.
 Once exercised, you can either keep the shares or sell them and benefit from the proceeds of the transaction.

 An attractive feature of employee stock options is that there may be a way to exercise your options that do not require any out-of-pocket expenses.
 Some of these no-out-of-pocket exercise strategies are a sell-to-cover and a same-day sale.

 Let’s explore these and other methods for exercise your options:

 - First, you may consider a cash exercise.
 With a cash exercise, you use your cash to buy the shares at the exercise price, then recoup your cash outlay when you sell your shares (assuming you sell the shares for a price that exceeds your exercise price).